Samsung Galaxy M34 5G

-Samsung Galaxy M34 is a mid-range smartphone from Samsung M Series released in July 2023.
-Samsung Galaxy M34 5G mobile was launched on 7 July 2023.
+Samsung Galaxy M34 5G is a mid-range Android-based smartphone as part of the Galaxy M series, released in July 2023.
+Samsung Galaxy M34 5G was launched on July 7, 2023.
 The phone comes with a 120 Hz refresh rate 6.50-inch touchscreen display offering a resolution of 1080x2400 pixels (FHD+).
 Samsung Galaxy M34 5G is powered by an octa-core processor, Exynos 1280 based on 5nm manufacturing process.
 It comes with 6GB, 8GB of RAM.
 The Samsung Galaxy M34 5G runs Android 13 and is powered by a 6000mAh non-removable battery.
 The Samsung Galaxy M34 5G supports proprietary fast charging.

 As far as the cameras are concerned, the Samsung Galaxy M34 5G on the rear packs a triple camera setup featuring a 50-megapixel primary camera, and an 8-megapixel camera.
 It has a single front camera setup for selfies, featuring a 13-megapixel sensor.

 The Samsung Galaxy M34 5G runs OneUI 5 is based on Android 13 and packs 128GB, 256GB of inbuilt storage.
 It was launched in Midnight Blue, Prism Silver, and Waterfall Blue colours.

 The phone is upgradeable to One UI 6.1 based on Android 14.